Hug and Hop: a discrete-time, non-reversible Markov chain Monte-Carlo algorithm: The Hug and Hop kernels

-Typically, preconditioning according to the overall shape of the target can lead to large improvements in efficiency \cite[e.g.][]{RR2001,SFR2010}.
-As in many other algorithms, such as the RWM \citep{Hastings1970} or MALA \citep{Besag1994,Roberts1998}, the shape of the proposal distribution should aim to mimic the shape of the target and it might be preferable to employ an elliptically symmetric proposal such as $V_b\mid x_b\sim \mathsf{N}(x_b,\Sigma)$, where $\Sigma$ is some approximation to the variance matrix of $X$ under $\pi$.
-The transformed target $\tilde{x}=(A^{-1})^\top x$, where $A^\top A=\Sigma$, should be more isotropic than the original target and a natural, isotropic propoal on this target is equivalent to the elliptical proposal on the original target given above.
+Typically, preconditioning according to the overall shape of the target can lead to large improvements in efficiency \citep[e.g.][]{RR2001,SFR2010}.
+As in many other algorithms, such as the random-walk Metropolis \citep{Hastings1970} or Metropolis-adjusted Langevin algorithm \citep{Besag1994,Roberts1998}, the shape of the proposal distribution should aim to mimic the shape of the target and it might be preferable to employ an elliptically symmetric proposal such as $V_b\mid x_b\sim \Normal(x_b,\Sigma)$, where $\Sigma$ is some approximation to the variance matrix of $X$ under $\pi$.
+The target $\tilde{x}=A^{-\top} x$, where $A^\top A=\Sigma$, has $\mbox{Var}[\widetilde{X}]=I$, and a natural, isotropic proposal on this target is equivalent to the elliptical proposal on the original target.
 However, the bounce kernel also has a reflection move, and the standard bounce dynamics, which have no \emph{a priori} understanding of the target shape should be applied in the transformed, approximately isotropic, space.
-Since $\gtil(\xtil)=A g(x)$, this is equivalent to applying the following reflection operator in the original space:
+Since $\gtil(\xtil)=A g(x)$, this is equivalent to applying the following reflection operator in the original space \citep[][]{PGCP2017,sherlock2017discrete}:

 The overall effect of preconditioning can be understood in terms of Theorem~\ref{thm:hug-total-error} and Conditions \ref{cond:lipshitz-hess} and~\ref{cond:bounded-hess} as effectively reducing $\gamma$ and $\beta$ for a fixed $||v_0||$ and $T$, thus allowing a larger step size, $\delta$.